-The newest cyber threat that is challenging corporate America are invoice scams.
+The newest cyber threat that is challenging corporate America are invoice scams and invoice manipulation.
 Companies of all sizes are being targeted by cyber “bad actors”, commonly known as hackers and cyber thieves.
 Invoice scams & manipulations are happening at an alarming rate and many of the claims are not being covered because most insurance policies don’t have a coverage trigger that applies to this type of claim.

-So What is an Invoice Scam and Why is Important?
+So What is Invoice Manipulation and Why is Important?

 Invoice manipulation is the flip side of social engineering scams.
 In a social engineering scam, the insured’s company, or more specifically, an employee of the company, is tricked via a hack or phishing scam to voluntarily part with money, products, services or goods.
 Invoice manipulation is more devious in nature.
 It happens when the customers or vendors of an insured are tricked by a Bad Actor using legitimate email and data of the insured to get the customer or vendor to alter a payment or deliver of products, services or goods to the wrong location that is controlled by the Bad Actor.